aszermek/sztimer/README.md

 # szTimer

-szTimer is a moderm Rubik's cube timer currently in development.
+szTimer is a modern Rubik's cube timer currently in development.
 It is built using React, TypeScript, MobX and TailwindCSS and uses the [cubing.js](https://github.com/cubing/cubing.js) library to generate scrambles for all current WCA events.

 ## Features